alysl56/LIFE4136-Rot2-Gp3/README.md

 3.Use DESeq2 to analyse differential expression between your conditions We used - [part2_averaged.R](Project2/part2_averaged.R) script which used the - [averaged1.txt](Project2/averaged1.txt) file.
 This produced the .tsv files which we used for gene ontology analysis

+## Contributors
+All scripts and analysis were completed jointly with Josh and Quayyum Abdullahi, thank you both!!